Beloth/Ostston-Work/Notes/Next Session.md

     * If perception check was under 10 then surprise round to the npc
     * 11 to 15 - normal combat
     * 16+ - surprise round to the players
+  * Defeating the flying sword.
+    * Investigation check will reveal that while the magic animating it has been broken its still a +1 longsword

 ###### Side room
 * Dying cultist